-\textbf{Diversity promotion.} To avoid ``imagination collapse" in which the generative models generate excessively similar or duplicate samples, we further introduce the criterion of diversity promotion.
-To study its effectiveness, we resort to a powerful generative model (\ie DALL-E2) as the prior model to generate images and expand CIFAR100-subset by 5$\times$, where the guided expansion scheme and the implementation of diversity promotion will be introduced in the following section.
-As shown in Figure~\ref{fig_dalle_ablation}, diversity promotion can further improve accuracy by 1.3\%, demonstrating that it can bring more diverse information to boost model training.
+\textbf{Sample diversity promotion.} To prevent the "imagination collapse" issue that generative models yield overly similar or duplicate samples, we delve further into the criterion of sample diversity promotion.
+To study its effectiveness, we resort to a powerful generative model (\ie DALL-E2) as the prior model to generate images and expand CIFAR100-Subset by 5$\times$, where the guided expansion scheme and the implementation of diversity promotion will be introduced in the following section.
+As shown in Figure~\ref{fig_dalle_ablation}, the generated images with diversity guidance are more diversified: starfish images have more diverse object numbers, and motorbike images have more diverse angles of view and even a new driver.
+This leads to 1.4\% additional accuracy gains on CIFAR100-Subset (cf. Table~\ref{exp_guidance_abltation} in Appendix~\ref{appendx_ablation}), demonstrating that the criterion of sample diversity promotion is effective in bringing diversified information to boost model training.

-\section{GIF: A guided imagination framework for dataset expansion}
+\section{GIF: A Guided Imagination Framework for Dataset Expansion}

-In light of the above studies, we propose a simple \nameofmethod{} Framework for dataset expansion, by guiding the imagination method built on pre-trained generative models via the aforementioned criteria.

-Given a seed image $x$ from a target small dataset, we first extract its latent feature $f(x)$ based on the encoder of a pre-trained model (\eg the CLIP image encoder $f_{\text{CLIP-I}}$).
-Different from data augmentation that imposes variation over the raw RGB images, our proposed pipeline explores optimizing the variation over the sample latent features.
-Thanks to the careful method designed with the criteria investigated above, the varied latent features are able to maintain the sample class semantics while providing more new information for model training.
+In light of the aforementioned studies, we propose a Guided Imagination Framework (GIF) for dataset expansion.
+This framework guides the imagination of prior generative models based on the identified criteria.
+Given a seed image $x$ from a target dataset, we first extract its latent feature $f(x)$ via the encoder of the generative model.
+Different from data augmentation that directly imposes variations over raw RGB images, GIF optimizes the "variations" over latent features.
+Thanks to the aforementioned criteria as guidance, the optimized latent features result in samples that preserve the correct class semantics while introducing new information beneficial for model training.